On the additive structure of algebraic valuations of polynomial semirings: Factoriality

-Let us call an OHFM \emph{proper} if it is not a UFM.
-It was proved in~\cite{CS11} that the multiplicative monoid of an integral domain is never a proper OHFM.
-There are, however, algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are proper OHFMs.
+Let us call an LFM \emph{proper} if it is not a UFM.
+It was proved in~\cite{CS11} that the multiplicative monoid of an integral domain is never a proper LFM.
+There are, however, algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are proper LFMs.
 Let us proceed to characterize such semirings.